Home> Visit>Fine Views

 8.1.jpg

-A view of the Baoguang Chamber
+A view of the Baoguang Hall

-The Baoguang Chamber is located on the west road of Prince Kung's Palace.
+The Baoguang Hall is located on the west road of Prince Kung's Palace.
 It was used by both Heshen (1750-1799), a top official and favorite during the Qianlong reign (1736-1795), and Prince Yonglin (1766-1820), the 17th son of Emperor Qianlong and younger brother of Emperor Jiaqing (r.
 1796-1820), as a place to meet with guests.
-Later, the chamber became a private parlor for Prince Kung after Emperor Xianfeng (r.
+Later, the hall became a private parlor for Prince Kung after Emperor Xianfeng (r.
 1851-1861) awarded the mansion to him in 1851.

-The plaque of the Baoguang Chamber was written by Emperor Xianfeng when he conducted an inspection tour there.
+The plaque of the Baoguang Hall was written by Emperor Xianfeng when he conducted an inspection tour there.
 "Baoguang" comes from a classical Chinese article, entitled "On Leveling All Things", composed by Chinese philosopher Zhuangzi of the Eastern Zhou Dynasty (770-256 BC).
 Emperor Xianfeng wrote it in the hope that Prince Kung would keep a low profile.
 Accordingly, Prince Kung wrote a special article to show that he had fully understood what Emperor Xianfeng wished him to be.

 8.2.jpg